duboc/gym-coach/README.md

 # Fitness Tracker with MediaPipe

-A web-based fitness tracking application that uses MediaPipe's Holistic model to track and analyze exercises in real-time.
+A web-based fitness tracking application that uses MediaPipe's Holistic model to track and analyze exercises in real-time, with AI-powered feedback via Google's Gemini API.

 ## Features